Trucks lined up at loading docks beside a large warehouse

 Solutions Industries Groupage and general cargo

-Transport structure groupage and general cargo
+Groupage and general cargo

-Transport optimization for local depot traffic
+Transport optimization for depot-adjacent local transport

 Plan groupage and general cargo economically where operational complexity actually emerges.

-Why this structure works differently
+Why this segment operates differently

 Delivery and pickup need to be planned together on mixed tours